ArturoHurtado7/HousePrices/README.md

 pip install Twisted Scrapy Autopep8
 ```

-if this doesn't work we have to download the library from [Twisted](https://www.lfd.uci.edu/~gohlke/pythonlibs/#twisted) repository depending on the OS and python installated, in my case i have win10 and python 3.9 therefore the wheel is Twisted-20.3.0-cp39-cp39-win_amd64.whl and run:
+if this doesn't work we have to download the library from [Twisted](https://www.lfd.uci.edu/~gohlke/pythonlibs/#twisted) repository depending on the OS and python installated, in my case i have win10 and python 3.9 therefore the wheel is Twisted-20.3.0-cp39-cp39-win_amd64.whl and run the following command:

 ```bash
 pip install Twisted-20.3.0-cp39-cp39-win_amd64.whl